albar965/littlenavconnect-manual/en/START.md

 ### macOS

-Extract the ZIP file and copy `Little Navconnect` to your applications or any other folder.
-The macOS version can only connect to X-Plane using the *Little Xpconnect* plugin which has to be installed too.
-The *Little Xpconnect* plugin is included in the *Little Navmap* archive but can also be downloaded separately.
+Extract the ZIP file and copy the `Little Navconnect` app to `Applications` or any other folder.

 ### Linux

+Extract the tar archive to any place and use the `littlenavconnect.sh` shell script to start the program from a terminal:

+`bash ./littlenavconnect.sh`

+### X-Plane

-Extract the tar archive to any place and use `littlenavconnect.sh` to start the program: `bash ./littlenavconnect.sh`.
-The Linux version can only connect to X-Plane using the *Little Xpconnect* plugin which has to be installed too.
+*Little Navconnect* can only connect to X-Plane using the *Little Xpconnect* X-Plane plugin which has to be installed too.

 The *Little Xpconnect* plugin is included in the *Little Navmap* archive but can also be downloaded separately.
+See the included `README.txt` in the `Little Xpconnect` folder for installation instructions.

+The plugin is 64-bit only and is available for Windows, macOS and Linux.

 ## General {#general}

 _Little Navconnect_ acts as an agent that connects [Little Navmap](https://albar965.github.io/littlenavmap.html) running on a remote computer with a flight simulator.
 This saves the complexity of setting up a remote SimConnect link and also allows using _Little Navmap_ to connect remotely to the *Little Xpconnect* X-Plane plugin.

 _Little Navmap_ can connect to the flight simulator directly when running on the same computer as the flight simulator therefore the _Little Navconnect_ agent is only needed for connecting to a remote computer.

+For X-Plane you need the _Little Xpconnect_ plugin.